Micro-Solutions-Bangladesh/Start-Simple-Share/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Cheers!
 Now you have a menu item to the admin panel to configure your share links :)

+# Example
+Please visit any articles at http://z2a.co/ for live action :)